VirgilSecurity/demo-firebase-js/README.md

 ```

 ## Connect your Virgil and Firebase accounts
-In order for the app to work, you need to deploy a Firebase function that gives out Virgil JWT tokens for your authenticated users.
-You'll also need to create a Firestore database with a specific rule set.
+To connect your Virgil and Firebase accounts for implementing end-to-end encryption to deploy a Firebase function that gives out Virgil JWT tokens for your authenticated users.

+To deploy the function, head over to our GitHub repo and follow the instructions in README:

 * **[Follow instructions here](https://github.com/VirgilSecurity/e3kit-firebase-func)**